MineDg2665/WorldPEClient/README.md

 >
 > 2️⃣ - The banner has been changed!
 >
-> 3️⃣ - SUPPORT FOR SKINS!!!
-(Fixed!)
+> 3️⃣ - THERE IS A COMPLETE TRANSLATION OF ALL TEXTS AND OBJECTS!!!
 >
-> 4️⃣ - THERE IS A COMPLETE (UPDATED AND CORRECTED) TRANSLATION OF ALL TEXTS AND OBJECTS!!!
->
-> 5️⃣ - CUSTOM BEER 🍺 AND RICE 🍚!!!
->
-> 6️⃣ - MinecraftPETv4!!!
->
-> 7️⃣ - OWN APK PACKAGE `net.minedg.worldpeclient`!!!
+> 4️⃣ - OWN APK PACKAGE `net.minedg.worldpeclient`!!!

 **So, download the client!!**